A theory of generalised coordinates for stochastic differential equations: Generalised Bayesian filtering

 \subsubsection{Data embedding in generalised coordinates}

-The generalised filtering schemes \eqref{eq: gen filt}, \eqref{eq: linear gen filt} use a time-series of observations in generalised coordinates $t \mapsto \by_t$ up to some order $M$ ($0\leq M\leq N$) as input.
-However, it is often the case that we do not possess the higher order motion of our observations, that is as we operate in the absence of sensors for the velocity, acceleration, or higher orders of motion of our observations.
-In that case, one may want to obtain the higher orders of motion of observations from zero-th (or lower) order motion numerically.
+The generalised filtering schemes assume a time-series of observations in generalised coordinates $t \mapsto \by_t$ up to some order $M$ ($0\leq M\leq N$) as input.
+It is often the case that we do not possess the higher order motion of our observations, i.e. we operate in the absence of sensors for the velocity, acceleration, or higher orders of motion of our observations.
+Even if we have this information, we may want to obtain even higher orders of motion numerically.